 Construction Site audits can be of several types that include:

-- Health & Safety Audit- This audit is done to ascertain whether health and safety laws are being followed.
-Assessment can be done for checking workers wearing prescribed safety gears for specified tasks, safety signs, safe transport system, etc.
+Health & Safety Audit- This audit is done to ascertain whether health and safety laws are being followed.
+Assessment can be done for checking workers wearing prescribed safety gear on-site necessary more than whether failing on-site regularly failing to perish for specified tasks, safety signs, safe transport system, etc.

-- The cost of construction projects can increase at any given stage of the project which, if left unchecked, might spiral out of control, in excess of the estimated cost.
+The cost of construction projects can increase at any given stage of the project which, if left unchecked, might spiral out of control, more than the estimated cost.
 Construction site audits can help detect the responsible party for an increase in budget and can help keep it under control.

 Most of the problems caused on construction sites are due to the inefficient work done by employees and failing to complete different tasks on time.
 A project manager should always keep a check on employees and that the project is being done as per schedule.
 Audits help assess whether the project manager is doing his job properly and getting things done on time or not.

 Audits can also assist in meeting the set time schedules.
 The progress and status of a project can be easily tracked by the audit team.
 The auditor team can review the progress of the project and interact with employees to get an accurate status of the project and the phase in which it exists.

 Site audits can promote the use of safety gears and safety standards that have been commissioned for usage on construction sites.